matthiasware/absnf/readme.md

 ### TODO
+- the calculations of S and c do not use a common QR-Factorization
 - function for cudamalloc + copy
 - function for copy host to device
 - function for copy device to host